cos485/cos485.github.io/2020/about.md

 ### Online discussions
 You can ask and answer questions on the [Piazza site](https://piazza.com/princeton/spring2020/cos485/home).
 Piazza activity counts as class participation and can enhance your grade.

+### Final Project Guidelines
+In the final project you will be expected to complete a mini-project on either a theoretical or an applied neural network problem.
+The project is worth 30% of your grade.
+You will colaborate in groups of 2-4 people with the help of our project mentors.
+More detials about project ideas, milestones, and grade breakdown can be found in [the final project guidelines](https://www.notion.so/COS485-Final-Project-Guidelines-7bcd475f0c41449780d972d4277383ba).

 ### Homework assignments
 Homework assignments will be due on Tuesdays, and should be submitted on gradescope.